Richi4590/SCO_VR_Lightsaber_Training/README.md

 - You can change environment by pressing the white button on the pedestal!
 - Requires an Oculus Quest 3 for XR!
-- Quest 2 should work only with VR!
+- Quest 2 was not tested but should work in VR!

 # Oculus Setup and Unity Integration Guide